 Workshops and Tutorials

-Speaker: Xinyu Zhang (The University of Adelaide); Lingqiao Liu (The University of Adelaide); Chang Xu (The University of Sydney); Yujun Cai (The University of Queensland)
+Organizers: Xinyu Zhang (University of Auckland); Lingqiao Liu (University of Adelaide); Chang Xu (University of Sydney); Yujun Cai (University of Queensland);

-Anton van den Hengel (The University of Adelaide); Dong Gong (The University of New South Wales)
+Jiaxian Guo (Google Research); Anton van den Hengel (University of Adelaide); Dong Gong (University of New South Wales)

 Title: Visual Generative Models: Past, Current and Future